 Maybe.
 Personal finance isn’t rocket science (that’s a good thing).
 Learning what to do with your money isn’t as hard as actually doing it.

-If you follow the advice in this video, you should be well on your way to becoming a H.E.N.R.Y.™.
-We want to reward that, so if you watch the video and decide you’re ready for the Stash Plan® within 18 months of purchase, email email@example.com to let us know and we’ll happily provide you with a promo code for $100 off the Stash Plan®.
+If you follow the advice in this course, you should be well on your way to becoming a HENRY™.
+We want to reward that, so if you qualify for the Stash Plan® within 18 months of purchasing MoneyMASTERED™, we will offer you a discount equal to what you paid for the course.
+Just email email@example.com to let us know when you’re ready and we’ll happily provide you with a discount code.
+Please note, you are not eligible for this discount if you were gifted MoneyMASTERED.

 Yes!
 Some people prefer to read and others would rather watch someone explain this stuff.
 Only you know what works best for YOU.

-No. From our experience, people who think they are doing things right often aren’t, so it won’t hurt to watch the whole video.
+No. From our experience, people who think they are doing things right often aren’t, so it won’t hurt to watch the whole course.